matiasvlevi/gptdoc/README.md

 ## Config

-You can create a configuration file
+You can specify a configuration file:

 ```sh
 node node_modules/gptdoc -c .myconfig